Selected Publications

 Karthäuser et al. 2024 -Environmental Science & Technology

-This study introduces my method of keeping marine snow particles and small organisms under near-natural conditions while carrying out experiments such as oxygen consumption and nitrogen cycling measurements.
+A new method of keeping marine snow particles and small organisms under near-natural conditions while carrying out experiments such as oxygen consumption and nitrogen cycling measurements.

 Small sinking particles control anammox rates in the Peruvian Oxygen Minimum Zone